mwdocter/TeachBook/book/EI_manuals/1A_DMM+voltage_divider_STUDENT.md

 - 10 min compare&conclude                  : with group of 4 (per table)

-# 1A: DMM digital multi meter
+# 1A: Digital Multi Meter
 (Work with a digital multimeter to measure a voltage divider)
 > <font color='blue'>Learning goal:</font> understand how to use the DMM, how it behaves as part of a (voltage divider) circuit, and what its limitations are.